Two weeks of fine-tuning VLAs in sim: what worked, what broke

 Phase 2: SmolVLA gets language to work

-I swapped in SmolVLA-450M (LoRA on the action expert + LM, vision encoder frozen, the standard recipe, more on that later).
+I swapped in SmolVLA-450M.
+It’s a 100M-param trainable action expert with a flow-matching head, bolted onto a frozen SigLIP + SmolLM2 backbone.
+Frozen vision is locked at the recipe level.
 The training set was the same 524-episode dataset I’d been using for ACT, just with the per-episode instruction string passed through.

 First run, 10K steps, batch 4, ~0.42 epochs: 25%.
 Worse than ACT.
 The dataset was barely getting touched.